-6. Properties – This allows you to include specific properties in your NFTs.
-Mind you that this field can be skipped.
-Just in case you have no valid option, it can be left blank.
+6. Properties allow you to include specific properties in your NFTs.
+Mind you, this field can be skipped.
+If you have no valid option, it can be left blank.
 I recommend you leave it blank.

 7. Levels – This field allows you to add metadata to your art called Levels.
-Just in case you have no valid option, it can be left blank.
-I recommend you leave it blank.
+If you have no valid option, it can be left blank.
+However, I recommend you leave it blank.

-8. Stats – The same option goes for this field too, it’s also an option to add metadata called stats.
-Just in case you have no valid option, it can be left blank.
-I recommend you leave it blank.
+8. Stats – The same option for this field is also an option to add stats metadata.
+If you have no valid option, it can be left blank.
+But, again, I recommend you leave it blank.

 9. Unlockable Content – This allows you to hide a specific item in your art and make it available to the sole owner buyer of the NFT.

-10. Explicit & Sensitive Content – Just in case your art contains explicit or sensitive content rated, you should indicate.
+10. Explicit & Sensitive Content – You should indicate whether your art contains explicit or sensitive content.

-11. Supply – This field allows you set the total supply of your token on the entire blockchain.
-This field is in digits and you should be careful as to how you set it.
+11. Supply – This field allows you to set your token’s total supply on the entire blockchain.
+This field is in digits, and you should be careful how you put it.

-13. Freeze Metadata – Metadata is used to summarize basic information about data which can make tracking and working with specific data easier.
+13. Freeze Metadata – Metadata summarises basic information about data, making tracking and working with specific data more accessible.

-To be able to convince investors you will not make changes to your art, such as deleting, adding, minting more tokens, freezing the Metadata is important.
+To convince investors you will not make changes to your art, such as deleting, adding, and minting more tokens, freezing the Metadata is essential.

 7. Sell your NFT.

 The final step is to approve your NFT for sale.
-When you upload and mint your NFT art you need to make them available for sales so that they can be bought by a collector, one way to do this is directly after uploading the art on Opensea.
+When you upload and mint your NFT art, you need to make them available for purchase so that a collector can buy them; one way to do this is directly after uploading the art on Opensea.

-You would be presented with this screen as soon as you click the SELL button just after you created your art.
+You will be presented with this screen as soon as you click the SELL button just after you created your art.

-1. Quantity – This Field allows you to list the total amount of NFT that you want to sell out, remember you minted 1 million copies when listed your art, this section allows you to set the target number you intend to sell, also make sure you keep some for yourself.
+1. Quantity – This Field allows you to list the total amount of NFT that you want to sell out; remember you minted 1 million copies when you recorded your art; this section allows you to set the target number you intend to sell, also make sure you keep some for yourself.

-3. Duration – Every NFT has an average duration to be listed and it’s 6 months if minted on Polygon, but is listed on Ethereum, it can go way longer than that.
+3. Duration – Every NFT has an average duration to be listed, and it’s six months if minted on Polygon but is listed on Ethereum; it can go way longer than that.